yuhao-nie/yuhao-nie.github.io/_pages/about.md

 Previously, I received my Ph.D. in Energy Science and Engineering from Stanford University in 2023 and my M.A.Sc in Chemical Engineering from the University of British Columbia in 2018.
 I obtained my B.Eng. in Environmental Engineering from Harbin Institute of Technology in 2015.

 My research lies at the interface of **energy systems**, **sustainability**, and **artificial intelligence**.
-To help achieve energy sustainability, I use novel data and computational algorithms to study the interplay between energy and the environment.
+I use novel data and computational algorithms to study the interplay between energy and the environment.
 Specifically, I focus on understanding

 * **how environmnetal factors, particularly weather and climate, influence energy systems**.
 This research thread leverages **mutlimodal sensor data** (e.g., *in situ* meaurements, and remote sensing imagery) and advanced **machine learning** methods to forecast renewable energy generation under changing weather and climate, enabling more reliable and resilient energy system design and operation.